jkempf42/kube-volttron/cluster-config/README.md

 Notice that the status prints out the `ip` commands that were used to create the interface.

-### Configuring the gateway node as a Wireguard peer

-Next, we'll configure Wireguard on `gateway-node`.

-#### Generating the public and private keys on the gateway node

-Follow the directions in the section above about how to generate the keys.

-#### Creating the `wg0` interface configuration file on the gateway node
+### Creating the `wg0` interface configuration file on the `central node`

-As on the central node, edit the file `/etc/wireguard/wg0.conf`:
+The next step is to create a configuration file for `central-node`.
+Using your favorite editor, open a new file `/etc/wireguard/wg0.conf` (running as `sudo`).
+Edit the file to insert the following configuration:

 	[Interface]
-	PrivateKey = <insert gateway node private key here>
+	PrivateKey = <insert private key of central-node here>
-	Address = 10.8.0.2/24
+	Address = 10.8.0.1/24
+	ListenPort = 51820

 	[Peer]
-	PublicKey = <insert central node public key here>
+	PublicKey = <insert gateway-node public key here>
 	AllowedIPs = 10.8.0.0/24
-	Endpoint = <insert public IP address of your central node here>:51820 PersistentKeepalive = 21
+	Endpoint = <insert public IP address of gateway-node here>:51820 PersistentKeepalive = 21

-Add the private key of the `gateway-node`, public key of `central-node`, and public IP address of `central-node` where indicated.
-The public IP address could also just be a DHCP address on the local subnet if you are using a local VM for the central node.
+Add the private key of the `central-node`, public key of `gateway-node`, and public IP address of `gateway-node` where indicated.
+The public IP address could also just be a DHCP address on the local subnet if you are using a local VM for both nodes.
 Save the file and exit the editor.

-### Adding the gateway node public key to the central node `wg0` interface
+### Installing a system service for the `wg0` interface on `central-node`

-On the `central-node`, run the following command:

-	sudo wg set wg0 peer <insert gateway node public key here> allowed-ips 10.8.0.0/24

-This enables the VPN to run any IP address in the `10.8.0.x` range, in case you want to add additional gateway nodes.
+Follow the same instructions as above for installing a system service to bring up the `wg0` interface on the central node.

+### Checking `wg0` status and bidirectional connectivity

-Check the status of the tunnel:
+You can check the status of the `wg0`interface by running:

 	sudo wg

-	interface: wg0
-	public key: EpaLTQqJTCvpf4cUMcFNWjy8BGszKwaGGHRIN0dCrEM=
-	private key: (hidden)
-	listening port: 51820

-	peer: j6wKBbuAFxwELVBgW+brAMDyWZ3JUseVcP+i+3IN2W8=
-		allowed ips: 10.8.0.0/24

-In addition, edit the `/etc/wireguard/wg0.conf` file and add a section for the gateway node at the end of the file with at least one blank line after the top section:

-	[Peer]
-	PublicKey = <insert gateway node public key here>
-	AllowedIPs = 10.8.0.0/24
-	Endpoint = <insert public IP address of your gateway node here>:51820 PersistentKeepalive = 21

-This will ensure the connection comes up if `central-node` happens to go down without saving the interface configuration.

-### Connecting the gateway node to the tunnel

-Follow the same steps as in the section on installing a system service on the central node to start the system service on the gateway node.

-### Checking for bidirectional connectivity
+on both nodes.
+It should print out something like:

+where the important point is that the keep-alive transfer is not showing zero.

 Check for bidirectional connectivity by pinging first on the central node: